 9. Zhongxin Market (忠信市場)

 Walk through the corridors between the shops and restaurants; you might find more shops and people taking photos for their Instagram.
-The market is across the street from the National Taiwan Museum of Fine Arts.
+The market is across from the National Taiwan Museum of Fine Arts.

 10. National Taiwan Museum of Fine Arts (國立台灣美術館) – temporarily closed